glimpse-protocol/docs/README.md

 - Zero.js increase page performance.
 - Zero.js is yield neutral in the worst case and yield postive in the rest.

-These docs are 🚧 under construction 🚧 and expected to change.
+These docs and zero.js are 🚧 under construction 🚧 and expected to change.
 If you have suggestions or spot errors let us know and we'll do our best to address them.

 ## Table of contents